-Anger Can Be Contagious - Here's How To Stop The Spread
+Anger Can Be Contagious — Here's How To Stop The Spread

 This can happen during our most basic exchanges, say on your commute to work.
 "If someone smiles at you, you smile back at them," says sociologist Nicholas Christakis of Yale University.
 "That's a very fleeting contagion of emotion from one person to another."

 But it doesn't stop there.
 Emotions can spread through social networks almost like the flu or a cold.
-And, the extent to which emotions can cascade is eye-opening.
+And the extent to which emotions can cascade is eye-opening.

 For instance, Christakis' research has shown that if you start to become happier with your life, a friend living close by has a 25 percent higher chance of becoming happy too.
 And your partner is more likely to feel better as well.
 The happiness can even spread to people to whom you're indirectly connected.

-To document this, Christakis and his colleagues mapped out the face-to-face interactions of about 5,000 people living in one town, over the course of 32 years.
+To document this, Christakis and his colleagues mapped out the face-to-face interactions of about 5,000 people living in one town over the course of 32 years.
 Their emotional ups and downs were documented with periodic surveys.
 "We were able to show that as one person became happy or sad, it rippled through the network," Christakis says.

-It's not just happiness that spreads, unhappiness and anger can be contagious, too.
+It's not just happiness that spreads.
+Unhappiness and anger can be contagious too.

 And you don't have to be in the same house or city to catch someone else's emotions.
-There's evidence that emotional contagion can spread through our digital interactions, too.
+There's evidence that emotional contagion can spread through our digital interactions too.

-Say, you're in a negative mood, and you text your partner.
-A research study, dubbed, "I'm Sad, You're Sad," documented that in these types of text exchanges, your partner is likely to both sense your emotion and mirror it.
+Say you're in a negative mood, and you text your partner.
+A research study, dubbed, "I'm Sad You're Sad," documented that in these types of text exchanges, your partner is likely to both sense your emotion and mirror it.

 So, just how far does this go?
-A study of nearly 700,000 Facebook users suggests we can pick up on — and mirror — the emotions we encounter in our social media feeds, too.
+A study of nearly 700,000 Facebook users suggests we can pick up on — and mirror — the emotions we encounter in our social media feeds too.

 As part of the study, users' news feeds were altered.
 Some people in the study began to see more positive posts, while others began to see more negative posts.